-- Future First this team supports young people who have been previously looked after.
+- Future First this team supports young people who have been previously looked after by Wandsworth Borough Council.
 These include care experienced young people who may have an Education, Health & Care Plan (EHCP).
-This team offers support up to the age of 21 or 25 if the young person continues in further education or employment.
+This team offers support up to the age of 25 where needed or requested by the young person.
 The Future First team may, where needed, arrange placements in specialist residential care or in special education services as part of the care and support.
 All young people are allocated a Personal Advisor at age 16.5 up to age 21 or to 25.
-The statutory responsibility for care experienced young people goes beyond the operational team and includes the Council as a whole. - The AfC Kingston and Richmond Leaving Care Team works with Children Looked After and care leavers between the ages of 16-25 or beyond if in education.
+The statutory responsibility for care experienced young people goes beyond the operational team and includes the Council as a whole.
+Future First has a dedicated Mental Health Specialist Personal Advisor who develops the Pathway Plans and offers support to the young people within the service who have the most acute mental health needs. - The AfC Kingston and Richmond Leaving Care/UASC team works with Children Looked After and care leavers between the ages of 16-25 or beyond if in education.
 Young people under the age of 18 are allocated a social worker and the young people aged over 18 (or if under 18 but no longer a Child Looked After) are allocated to a Personal Advisor.
 The role of the team is to support young people with the transition into adulthood to achieve their life potential, including safe and suitable accommodation, good emotional and physical wellbeing, identity, education training and employment and budgeting.
-When a care leaver is accepted by Adult Social Care, joint working takes place until age 25, with Adults as the lead agency, including identifying suitable accommodation. - For Children Looked After in the Disabled Children's Team, the Leaving Care Team starts joint working at age 17.5 (or attends the final Looked After Children Review) and a personal advisor is allocated in preparation for their 18th birthday as part of the transition and will then joint work with Adult Social Care. - During the transition period there is a 6-weekly transitions meeting that is attended by all relevant stakeholders to discuss and plan effectively.
+When a care leaver is accepted by Adult Social Care, joint working takes place until age 25, with Adults as the lead agency, including identifying suitable accommodation. - For Children Looked After in the Disabled Children's Team, the Leaving Care Team starts joint working at age 17.5 (or attends the final Looked After Children Review) and a Personal Advisor is allocated in preparation for their 18th birthday as part of the transition and will then joint work with Adult Social Care. - During the transition period there is a 6-weekly transitions meeting that is attended by all relevant stakeholders to discuss and plan effectively.
 As far as possible joint working between Children and Adult Services is recommended to avoid unnecessary placement moves after the responsibility for care transfers to Adult Services.
 In addition, there needs to be co-ordination between the Children Services Pathway Plan and the Adult Services Support Plan to avoid confusion to young people and their families.